mdrahmed/cheatsheets/leet_notes/README.md

     return top_k
 ```
-TO:`O(n log k)`, where n is the length of the input array nums and k is the desired number of most frequent elements.
+TC:`O(n log k)`, where n is the length of the input array nums and k is the desired number of most frequent elements.
     Counting the frequency of each element using Counter(nums): This step takes O(n) time complexity as it iterates through the input array nums once to count the frequency of each element.
     Creating the heap: Creating the heap of (-frequency, element) pairs takes O(n) time complexity since it iterates through the counter items, which has a maximum length of n.
     Converting the heap into a priority queue using heapify(heap): This operation takes O(k) time complexity as it only needs to heapify the first k elements of the heap.